Journalit

 Status

-Focus on open, closed, win, loss, or breakeven trades using the same break-even rules configured in General settings.
+Focus on open, closed, win, loss, or breakeven trades using the same break-even rules configured in Trades settings.

 Trade type